Home > Publications > Archive. Indigenous Libraries

 2008

 Civallero, Edgardo (2008).
 Ancient cultures inside modern universes.
-Ariadne, (54), 1-16.
+Ariadne, (54), pp. 1-16.
 [Link]

 (+) Abstract

-The text examines the preservation and dissemination of intangible cultural heritage among Indigenous peoples in South America, situating the discussion within broader global concerns about cultural diversity, identity, and the effects of globalization.
+The article examines the preservation and dissemination of intangible cultural heritage among Indigenous peoples in South America, situating the discussion within broader global concerns about cultural diversity, identity, and the effects of globalization.
 It defines cultural heritage as a dynamic ensemble of material and non-material elements transmitted across generations, emphasizing that intangible heritage — languages, oral traditions, rituals, music, and knowledge systems — constitutes a fundamental component of collective memory and identity.
 Drawing on UNESCO frameworks, the text highlights the vulnerability of this heritage in minority communities, where processes of acculturation, socio-economic inequality, and cultural homogenization threaten the continuity of diverse cultural expressions and contribute to the erosion of linguistic and epistemological diversity.

 Within this context, the text focuses on Indigenous populations as key bearers of cultural diversity, while also identifying them as among the most affected by poverty, exclusion, and limited access to information.
 It underscores the structural imbalance in the global information landscape, where Indigenous knowledge is underrepresented in libraries, archives, and digital media, and where barriers such as the digital divide, low literacy in native languages, and lack of technological infrastructure restrict participation.
 At the same time, it highlights the emergence of Indigenous movements and initiatives aimed at revitalizing languages, preserving cultural heritage, and asserting identity, often through the strategic use of new information and communication technologies.